Khmeli Suneli Chicken With Saffron Rice

 making saffron rice in a pan

 If the rice doesn’t cook by the time the water runs out, it’s okay to add more water at 1/4 cup intervals until the rice is all cooked.
+You can use extra saffron to make a saffron risotto if you have a lot left over.

-The rice in this instant is not made in a rice cooker, or even a pot.
-Instead it is made in a simple saute pan the old fashioned way.
+The rice in this instance is not made in a rice cooker, or even a pot.
+Instead it is made in a simple sauté pan the old fashioned way.
 You do stir the rice as it cooks, not as much as risotto, but more than paella which shouldn’t be touched at all.
 This makes the rice a little creamier, and because of the saffron fried in oil mixed in this rice dish to pair with the Khmeli Suneli chicken, an extremely rich flavorful dish.

 Khmeli Suneli seasoning on chicken with a saffron rice plate recipe